-The Northwood University Honors Program’s general academic mission is to emphasize critical analysis, synthesis, and evaluation of course content.
-This is accomplished through innovative teaching and assessment methods, greater breadth and depth of content, and higher standards of rigor.
-Its professional mission is to provide a more comprehensive exploration of disciplines used within various professions.
-The Honors Program enhances personal growth by creating a community of likeminded students dedicated to maximizing the value of their education.
+The Northwood University Honors Program’s general academic mission is to emphasize critical analysis, synthesis and evaluation of course content.
+We accomplish this through innovative teaching and assessment methods, greater breadth and depth of content and higher standards of rigor.
+The program’s professional mission is to provide a more comprehensive exploration of disciplines used within various professions.
+The Honors Program enhances personal growth by creating a community of like-minded students dedicated to maximizing the value of their education.

 Honors students at Northwood University may participate in the program at three different levels.
 All students who qualify and complete any honors course are considered to be Honors Program Participants, and their honors courses are identified on their transcripts.
-Each semester, Honors students decide for themselves how many Honors courses are right for them.
+Each semester, Honors students decide for themselves how many honors courses are right for them.
 Students who complete 12 semester credit hours in specified groups of honors courses earn an Honors Certificate.
 Those who complete 24 semester credit hours earn an Honors Diploma.
-Students that earn the Certificate or Diploma will have a note on their transcript indicating that the student has opted for an enhanced and challenging undergraduate education.
-Successful completion of either the Honors Certificate or Diploma will require a minimum cumulative GPA of 3.25 and a minimum cumulative GPA in honors courses of 3.0.
+Students who earn the Certificate or Diploma will have a note on their transcript indicating that the student has opted for an enhanced and challenging undergraduate education.
+Successful completion of either the Honors Certificate or Diploma will require a minimum cumulative GPA of 3.25 and a minimum cumulative GPA of 3.0 in honors courses.

 Admission to the Honors Program from high school requires one of the following three conditions:

 - 3.25 or better high school Cumulative GPA with a minimum 25 ACT or 1220 SAT, OR

 - 3.50 or better high school Cumulative GPA with a minimum 24 ACT or 1180 SAT, OR

 - 3.75 or better high school Cumulative GPA with a minimum 23 ACT or 1140 SAT